-* The Smith machine deadlift allows you to deadlift similarly to the real thing: don’t drop the bar (not your choice here) and drag the bar in a straight line (also not up to you).
+The Smith machine deadlift allows you to deadlift similarly to the real thing.
+The difference is you don’t drop the bar (not your choice here) and drag the bar in a straight line (also not up to you).

 Pros & Cons of the Smith Machine Deadlift

 Many will argue it’s not a true deadlift, but we can’t deny that the Smith machine deadlift has its perks.
 Here’s a look at its pros and cons to help you decide:

 - It’s the closest alternative at Planet Fitness.
 If you can’t create a more traditional set-up in your basement or garage (or invest in a pricier gym membership), it’s your only option.

 - Even amongst elite powerlifting athletes, 12–31% of all injuries stem from the deadlift (2018 research).
 The Smith machine’s rail system controls that back-and-forth motion that often results from weak form, potentially lessening the risk of strains and back injuries.

 - In a study published in 2019, researchers compared how using a Smith machine, free weights, and a wobble board impacted squat performance.
 Spoiler alert: the Smith machine group had greater improvements in the trained exercise, particularly in the 10RM, likely because of the stability the machine adds to compound lifts.

 - If you accidentally overload the bar or fail mid-rep, there’s no embarrassing barbell-crashing sound, bumper plates rolling across the gym, or a blaring siren overhead.
 All you have to do is rack the weight on the closest hook and de-load a few plates.